openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 ##### Wildcard DNS name
 * An OpenShift cluster administrator deletes an EgressFirewall resource for a Namespace containing rul(e) for wildcard DNS name(s).
-* The OVN-K master will delete the ACL rules corresponding to the EgressFirewall.
+* The OVN-K master will delete the ACL rule corresponding to the EgressFirewall.
 * The OVN-K master will then check if the same wildcard DNS names are also used in the EgressFirewall rules in other Namespaces.
 If they are not used, then the OVN-K master will delete the corrresponding ``AdressSets`` for each of the DNS names in the EgressFirewall rules.
 The OVN-K master will also delete the corresponding ``DNSName`` CRs, only if the ``.spec.isregular`` field is set to false and the ``.spec.iswildcard`` field is set to true.
 If both the fields are set to true, then the CR will not be deleted and the ``.spec.iswildcard`` field will be set to false.
-The from the ``.status`` field all the other DNS names' details will be removed and only the details of the DNS name will be kept which matches the Name field of the CR.
+From the ``.status`` field all the other DNS names' details will be removed and only the details of the DNS name will be kept which matches the Name field of the CR.